thomasbergernz/treadl/README.md

 $ vercel --prod
 ```

-You will need to configure Vercel to use your own domain, and set-up a project, etc. first.
+_Note: You will need to configure Vercel to use your own domain, and set-up a project, etc. first._

 **Manual**